haiwen/seafile-docs/extension/webdav.md

     }
 </pre>

 By default Nginx will buffer large request body in temp file.
-After the body is completely received, Nginx will send the body to the upstream server (seafdav in our case).
+After the body is completely received, Nginx will send the body to the upstream server (SeafDAV in our case).
 But it seems when file size is very large, the buffering mechanism dosen't work well.
 It may stop proxying the body in the middle.
 So if you want to support file upload larger for 4GB, we suggest you install Nginx version >= 1.8.0 and add `proxy_request_buffering off` to Nginx configuration.

 ### Sample Configuration 3: With Apache